 We want to work in partnership with parents to help children achieve their full potential and make a positive contribution to the world they will be part of in the future.

 To promote a safe environment for pupils, our selection and recruitment policy includes all checks on staff and regular volunteers’ suitability, including Disclosure and Barring Service Checks, as recommended by Buckinghamshire County Council in accordance with current legislation.

-Recently the Department for Education (DfE) has reinforced the need to ‘create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.’
+The Department for Education (DfE) has reinforced the need to ‘create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.’
 Diversity is one of our curriculum drivers.
 We actively promote diversity through our celebrations of different faiths and cultures.
 Religious education lessons and PSHE (Personal, Social and Health Education) lessons reinforce messages of respect and tolerance for others.
-Our daily collective worship, whilst mostly Christian, reinforces our values of thankfulness, forgiveness, respect and endurance.
+Our daily collective worship, whilst mostly Christian, reinforces our values of Respect, Thankfulness, Endurance, Forgiveness, Love and Hope.
 Members of different faiths and religions are encouraged to share their knowledge to enhance learning within school.

 Safeguarding Contact Information: